 2. What value has practising meditation brought to your life?

 Meditation has introduced calm and stillness into my life for the very first time.
 It has slowed me down enough to now notice the beauty and simplicity around me, to enjoy stillness and absolute quiet in my day.
 Gone are the days I walk into my home and head to the stereo or throw my earphones in on a walk or a jog.
 Finally, I understand the power of a calm mind and body that is brought about by peace and stillness.

 3. How has meditation supported you in your professional life?

-Meditation is now a significant part of my professional life given the therapy I provide (which includes meditation and reiki healing).
-Given the healing nature of my work, it is vital that my energies remain in the present such that I am intuitively aware and centred.
+Meditation is now a significant part of my professional life.
+Given the healing nature of my work, which includes meditation and reiki healing, it is vital that my energies remain in the present such that I am intuitively aware and centred.
 Having said that, I am currently wearing a number of work-related hats that pull me in very different directions and threaten to send me off-kilter.
 It is for this reason also that I commit to a meditation practise.

 4. What are the biggest obstacles to your practice?

 Without question, my personality!
 I spent the first 18 years of my working life sprinting from one thing to another.
 Huge expectations of myself meant nothing was ever good enough and more could always be achieved.
-I’m a big picture, visionary thinker – I get an idea in my head and very quickly it magnifies in all directions, creating awesome opportunities in my mind but also threatening to smother me with (self-inflicted) pressure.
-I am having to be very mindful of this during the relatively early stage of my career transformation.
-I have to consciously force myself to slow down and breathe.
+I’m a big picture, visionary thinker.
+I get an idea in my head and very quickly it magnifies in all directions.
+It creates awesome opportunities in my mind but also threatens to smother me with (self-inflicted) pressure.
+I am having to be very mindful of this during the relatively early stage of my career transformation, consciously forcing myself to slow down and breathe.
 It’s a hard habit to break.